 A: The Center has a large screen for projection of movies and presentations.
 Guests are permitted to interface with the projection system using their own devices (iPads, laptops, etc.) Please be respectful of the Center’s equipment.
 For more information about audio-visual equipment at the Center, please contact us,

 Q: Is the Center air conditioned?

-A: Currently the Center is not air conditioned, but it is a priority of the Foundation to install air conditioning soon.
-There are electric fans and a wall of windows that can be opened to increase air flow.
-Windows may be opened during use, but must be closed, and fans turned off, prior to leaving.
+A: Yes, the Center has two room air conditioners to help make the space more comfortable to our guests.
+There are also electric fans and a wall of windows that can be opened to increase air flow.
+Windows may be opened during use, but must be closed, and AC and fans turned off, prior to leaving.

 Q: Is there security at the Center?